 Avoid Text Troubles by Using Caution

-Despite its drawbacks, it’s nearly inevitable that physicians will use text messaging for their dealings as doctors because its become such an ingrained method of communication in their personal lives – just as it has for most everyone else these days.
+Despite its drawbacks, it’s nearly inevitable that physicians will use text messaging for their dealings as doctors because it becomes such an ingrained method of communication in their personal lives – just as it has for most everyone else these days.

 To conduct the safest texting practices possible, physicians should avoid including PHI in their text messages whenever possible.
 Additionally, they should ensure that their phones are guarded with adequate security measures.